AlwaysEconomist/Global-Electronics-Retailer-Dashboard-using-Power-BI/README.md

    - Cost: $3.95M (-34% MoM)
    - Average Price: $45.11 (+18% MoM)

-- Sales by State: Visualized on a map, showing concentration in the eastern U.S.
+- Sales by State: Visualized on a decomposition tree, showing concentration in the eastern U.S.
-- Relationship between Avg Unit Price, Profit, and Sales by Retailer: Scatter plot comparing retailers like Walmart, Amazon, Foot Locker, etc.
+- Relationship between Avg Unit Price and Sales by Retailer: Scatter plot comparing retailers like Walmart, Amazon, Foot Locker, etc.
 - Sales by Month: Bar chart showing monthly trends for 2021, with dynamic MoM calculations.
-- Products Performance: Table detailing sales, profit, and growth for categories like Men's Apparel and Women's Athletic Footwear.
-- Sales by Sales Method: Pie chart showing distribution (e.g., Outlet: 28%, In-store: 37%, Online: 34%).
-- Top 3 Cities by Sales: Los Angeles ($1.28M), Knoxville ($0.63M), Charleston ($0.34M).

 ## Recommendations